isovector/certainty-by-construction/src/book/Chapter5-Relations.lagda.md

 numbers?
 Recall that `type:_≤_` is indexed by two naturals, and so we must build our indices out of only `zero` and `suc`.
 This is a dramatic constraint on the forms that our datatype can take, and it subsequently informs the entire definition.

-A good way to proceed here is to work backwards; starting from each constructor, to determine how to use that to show a less-than-or-equal-to relationship.
-The case of zero is easy, since zero is the smallest element, it must be `type:_≤_` any other number.
-We have already shown the `suc` case earlier, namely `≤-suc` which states that if `m ≤ n`, then `suc m ≤ suc n`:

 ```agda
   private variable